 The two-year program provides students with an in-depth background in human genetics and counseling.
 Training incorporates specific aspects of disease as they relate to individuals or families, including disease prognosis, consequences, treatment, risk of recurrence, and prevention.
-An internship in the second year requires students to integrate the science of human genetics with the social, psychological, moral, and ethical issues of genetic counseling.
-This program consists of prescribed courses during the first ten months, followed by an intensive rotation experience through the department's training programs at Children's Hospital of Pittsburgh, Magee-Women's Hospital, the Cancer Genetics Program, Allegheny General Hospital, and the University of Pittsburgh Health System.
-All rotations sites are in the Pittsburgh area with most being located within walking distance from the Graduate School of Public Health.
+Observational rotations begin in the first year and participatory rotations take place in the second year and require students to integrate the science of human genetics with the social, psychological, moral, and ethical issues of genetic counseling.
+This program consists of prescribed courses during the first ten months, followed by an intensive rotation experience through the department's training programs at Children's Hospital of Pittsburgh, Magee-Women's Hospital, the Cancer Genetics Program, West Penn Hospital, Allegheny General Hospital, and the University of Pittsburgh Health System.
+All rotations sites are in the Pittsburgh area with a number of sites being located within walking distance from the Graduate School of Public Health.

-The program provides general content areas to support the development of practice-based competencies in genetic counseling.
-A description of these competencies can be found at the Accreditation Council for Genetic Counseling web site:
+The program provides coursework, clinical training and research experience to support the development of practice-based competencies in genetic counseling.
+A description of these competencies can be found at the Accreditation Council for Genetic Counseling web site: http://gceducation.org/.

-http://gceducation.org/Documents/ACGC%20Core%20Competencies%20Brochure_13-Web-Revised-FINAL.pdf .
 Most course work is completed in the first academic year.
-The clinical rotations begin in May and continue through March of the second year.
-Most students see approximately 150 cases during their clinical rotations.
+Observational clinical rotations occur in the first year and participatory clinical rotations begin in May and continue through March of the second year.
+Most students participate in approximately 200 cases during their clinical rotations.